• Disease Overview

 Clinical Testing and Workup

 A doctor may need to perform a biopsy to confirm a diagnosis.
-During a biopsy, a doctor will use CT or ultrasound imaging to obtain a sample area in the liver with a needle in order to examine the tissue under the microscope.
-Rarely, a small part of tumor has to be surgically removed to obtain the sample to study.
-A biopsy may be necessary to distinguish fibrolamellar carcinoma from benign tumors such as FNH or other cancers such as HCC.
+During a biopsy, a doctor will use CT or ultrasound imaging to obtain a sample area in the liver with a needle to examine the tissue under the microscope.
+Rarely, a small part of tumor must be surgically removed to obtain the sample to study.
+A biopsy may be necessary to distinguish fibrolamellar carcinoma from benign tumors (like FNH) or other cancers (such as HCC).

-The tissue sample then oftentimes undergoes immunostaining to aid in a diagnosis.
+After the biopsy, the tissue sample may be tested using a process called immunostaining.
 During immunostaining, antibodies are applied to a sample of the tumor from a biopsy or from surgical removal.
-The antibodies are used to test for certain proteins (markers), for example CK7 and CD68, which are highly expressed in individuals with fibrolamellar carcinoma.
-Detection of these markers does not confirm a diagnosis of fibrolamellar carcinoma but is another finding indicative of the disorder.
+The antibodies test for certain proteins (markers), for example CK7 and CD68, which are often found in individuals with fibrolamellar carcinoma.
+While these markers do not confirm the diagnosis on their own, they can provide important clues.

-There is no known blood test that can make a diagnosis of fibrolamellar carcinoma.
-In other forms of liver cancer such as hepatocellular carcinoma, there are elevated levels of alpha fetoprotein in the blood.
+Currently, there is no known blood test that can make a diagnosis of fibrolamellar carcinoma.
+In other forms of liver cancer, such as hepatocellular carcinoma, there are elevated levels of alpha fetoprotein (AFP) in the blood.
 Physicians may run a blood test to see whether this protein is present.
 This helps to distinguish fibrolamellar carcinoma from hepatocellular carcinoma.

 • < Previous section